biosfree/bios/debian/cmangos-classic-install.md

 	> Enter current password for root (enter for none): `ENTER`

-	> Switch to unix_socket authentication [Y/n] `Y`
+	> Switch to unix_socket authentication [Y/n] `N`

-	:exclamation: The script will ask you about the authentication method only if you installed the latest version from MariaDB repositories
+	:exclamation: This request become available only if you installed the latest version from MariaDB repositories

+	:exclamation: You already have your root account protected with unix_socket authentication, so you can safely answer 'n'

 	> Set root password?
 [Y/n] `N`

 	:exclamation: In Debian, the root account for MariaDB is tied closely to automated system maintenance, so we should not change the configured authentication methods for that account.

+	:exclamation: You already have your root account protected with unix_socket authentication, so you can safely answer 'n'

 	> Remove anonymous users?
 [Y/n] `Y`